 I’ve been riding a two wheeled bike since I was six.
 I used to be proud to say that I had four years experience in riding!
 I also used to brag about how many teeth I had lost or that I stayed up till 11:00 PM!
 Now, I focus on other more important means of boasting that usually include silly stuff my kids do or say or that on my latest cycling route, I rode 32 miles!

-I would place myself in the category of a beginner cyclist.
+I would place myself in the category of a beginner/novice cyclist.
 I’m from the great state of Colorado, where I see more cyclists on some days than cars.
 For example, June 13, 2013 was “Bike to Work Day” in Denver.
 They gave out T-shirts, there were breakfast stations and the mayor even spoke!
 Another time a few years ago, I was at Washington Park in Denver.
 I happened to catch a movement out of the corner of my eye and saw a huge mass of cyclists beginning to circle the paved biking trail.
 After several minutes, there was an unending “river” of cyclists clogging every square inch of real estate on that biking trail.
-I later heard that Lance Armstrong was there.
-Also, one of the road-side signs that has recently been added by the Colorado Department of Transportation says, “Share the Road,” with the outline of a cyclist along-side a car.
+I later heard that Lance Armstrong was there!
+Also, one of the road-side signs that has recently been added by the Colorado Department of Transportation says, “Share the Road,” with the diagram of a cyclist along-side a car.
 Furthermore, according to Chapter 7-5 of the Boulder Revised Code, a motorist can be ticketed if they don’t yield to cyclists in marked crossings!
 This just goes to show you that Denver (and Colorado for that matter) has a culture that is very cyclist friendly.

 If you read my blog post “Don’t Share the Road”, you’ll get an idea on what my beliefs are regarding cyclists who ride on city and mountain roads.
 They endanger not only their own lives but the lives of motorists, other cyclists and walking pedestrians.
 In their minds, they have the same rights as motorists.
 They feel entitled to “special clearance rights” given by passing cars.
 This is true in marked cross-walks but not on long stretches of urban streets or thin, shoulderless, two-lane mountain roads.